wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-permissions-consent/includes/6-application-permissions-consent.md

 - Read all user's full profiles by using **User.Read.All**
 - Write data to an organization's directory by using **Directory.ReadWrite.All**
-- Read all groups in an organization's directory by using **Groups.Read.All**
+- Read all groups in an organization's directory by using **Group.Read.All**

 ![Screenshot of selecting Microsoft Graph Application permissions](../media/07-aad-portal-newapp-permissions-01.png)